terenceponce/dotfiles/README.md

 - Adds initialization to ~/.bashrc automatically
 - After installation, restart your shell or source ~/.bashrc to see the new prompt

+### Neovim Configuration
+- Installs neovim (if not present) using your system's package manager
+- Symlinks `~/.config/nvim` → `neovim/`
+- Based on [LazyVim](https://www.lazyvim.org/) - a modern Neovim configuration framework
+- Includes Lua-based configuration with plugins and modern setup
+- Ready to use after installation

 ## Supported Package Managers

 The Makefile automatically detects and uses: